re-mote-sensing/re-mote/README.md

 1. Get all the [hardware](/Documentation/Water_Sensor/Specification.md) you need.

 2. Setup a water sensor server with one of the options below.
-They perform with the same functionaility, with docker you do not need to configured all dependency and run on your own server or computer.
+They perform with the same functionality, with docker you do not need to configure all dependencies and run on your own server or computer.
     - Install water sensor server on [Docker](Water_Sensor/re-mote-webserver/). **(Recommended)**
     - Install water sensor server on [Linux](/Documentation/Water_Sensor_Server/Server_Instructions.md).
     - Install water sensor server on a [cloud service](https://gitlab.cas.mcmaster.ca/re-mote/publications/tree/master/HuangMengqi19Encryption&Storage).